 Once you’re all done with this, you’re now ready to take on the 2nd step!

 Step 2: Reinforce Your Desire to Travel the World (& Make it a Constant)

 As you might have noticed by now, INSPIRATION played a huge role in ushering me to this new chapter of my life!
-If I may add, DESPERATION played a crucial part too.
+In fact, DESPERATION played a crucial part too.

-Please identify those, and once you do, I am strongly encouraging you to keep those emotions burning — and it doesn’t even matter if there was a negative emotion in the mix because fear, for example, could be a strong and helpful ally.
-Now, why do I say this?
+Please identify those, and once you do, I am strongly encouraging you to keep those emotions — it doesn’t even matter if there were negative emotions in the mix because fear, for example, could be a strong and helpful ally if you use it to your advantage.

-You see, I strongly believe that even if you are someone who works hard and works smart, such qualities are not enough for pursuing your dreams if you do not have a strong emotional drive.
-You absolutely NEED to desire something badly so that it actually urges you to do it and to persevere.
+You see, I strongly believe that even if you are someone who works hard and smart, such qualities are not enough for pursuing your dreams if you do not also have a strong emotional drive.

 Nurturing these emotional ‘drivers’ is also helpful as you pave your path because you’re sure to encounter a lot of other situations and emotions that may try to deter you.
 But surely, I also acknowledge the fact that it can be hard to stay motivated — so what can you do to keep that ‘fire‘ burning?

 ∙∙∙ Join Communities & Network with Like-Minded People

 There are a lot of FREE and paid communities out there that can give you in-depth advice and support on how to quit your job, travel the world, and work remotely.

 Of course, I am already here to act as your guide, BUT I am not knowledgeable about EVERYTHING so you still need other people’s collective or specialized advice.
 For example, let’s say later on you figured out that you want to teach English overseas; certainly, you shouldn’t be asking me about this since I haven’t tried that out yet.
 So how can you find relevant groups?